flame-engine/flame/doc/flame/collision_detection.md

 ## Broad phase

-If your game field is small and do not have a lot of collidable components - you don't have to worry about the broad phase system that is used, so if the standard implementation is performant enough for you, you probably don't have to read this section.
+If your game field isn't huge and does not have a lot of collidable components - you don't have to worry about the broad phase system that is used, so if the standard implementation is performant enough for you, you probably don't have to read this section.

 A broad phase is the first step of collision detection where potential collisions are calculated.
-To calculate these potential collisions are a lot cheaper to calculate than to check the exact intersections directly and it removes the need to check all hitboxes against each other and therefore avoiding O(n²).
-The broad phase produces a set of potential collisions (a set of `CollisionProspect`s), this set is then used to check the exact intersections between hitboxes, this is sometimes called narrow phase.
+Calculating these potential collisions is faster than to checking the intersections exactly, and it removes the need to check all hitboxes against each other and therefore avoiding O(n²).

+The broad phase produces a set of potential collisions (a set of `CollisionProspect`s).
+This set is then used to check the exact intersections between hitboxes (sometimes called "narrow phase").

-By default Flame's collision detection is using a sweep and prune broadphase step, if your game requires another type of broadphase you can write your own broadphase by extending `Broadphase` and manually setting the collision detection system that should be used.
+By default, Flame's collision detection is using a sweep and prune broadphase step.
+If your game requires another type of broadphase you can write your own broadphase by extending `Broadphase` and manually setting the collision detection system that should be used.

-For example if you have implemented a broadphase built on a magic algorithm instead of the standard sweep and prune, then you would do the following:
+For example, if you have implemented a broadphase built on a magic algorithm instead of the standard sweep and prune, then you would do the following:

 ```dart